dmarissas/CoReST/README.md

 # node features fed to SEDR stay PURE GENE — never diluted by image noise
 ```

-Because histology only reshapes *which spots smooth toward each other* (not what they contain), it adds boundary information without harming the strong gene signal — and beats gene-only (see Results).
+Because histology only reshapes *which spots smooth toward each other* (not what they contain), it adds morphological information without harming the strong gene signal — so it *ties* gene-only rather than degrading it like feature fusion does (see Results; the small KMeans-level edge does not survive GMM).

 ---